-Step 1: A countertop water filter will give you chlorine-free water that prevents dousing your baby with chemicals at a time when her pores are most open.
-Give baby a quick bath (about 6 or 7 minutes) to keep her clean and provide water to the skin.
+Step 1: A countertop water filter will give you chlorine-free water that prevents dousing your baby with chemicals at a time when their pores are most open.
+Give baby a quick bath (about 6 or 7 minutes) to keep them clean and provide water to the skin.
 BEB Organic Bubbly Wash not only rinses off easily and moisturizes, it softens skin and leaves it smelling mandarin-rose fresh without synthetic fragrances.
-Carefully pat her dry without rubbing her skin.
+Carefully pat them dry without rubbing their skin.

-Step 2: If your doctor has recommended a steroid treatment cream, apply it immediately after our probiotic-enriched Healing Gel.
-Using Healing Gel over the inflamed areas (and whole body) to nourish while it helps heal tender skin.
+Step 2: If your doctor has recommended a steroid treatment cream, apply it immediately after our probiotic-enriched Soothing Serum (formerly named Healing Gel).
+Using Soothing Serum over the inflamed areas (and whole body) nourishes while it helps heal tender skin.

 - Our BEB Organic Bubbly Wash is fragrance-free, extra gentle, and moisturizing.

-- BEB Organic Silky Cream, Nourishing Oil, and Healing Gel are enriched with vitamins, nutrients and probiotics to help optimize skin immunity.
+- BEB Organic Silky Cream, Nurturing Oil, and Soothing Serum (formerly named Healing Gel) are enriched with vitamins, nutrients and probiotics to help optimize skin immunity.

 - And our protective, petroleum-free Diaper Balm safely defends delicate and developing baby skin against the challenges of air pollution, bug bites, sunburn, wind chap, and dryness.